trueos/trueos-docs/trueos-handbook/introducing.rst

 BSD and Linux use different filesystems.
 Many Linux distros use EXT2, EXT3, EXT4, or BTRFS, while |trueos| uses UFS or OpenZFS.
-In order to dual-boot with Linux, or access data on an external drive formatted with another filesystem, it is imperative to research if the filesystem used is accessible to both operating systems.
+In order to dual-boot with Linux or access data on an external drive formatted with another filesystem, it is imperative to research if the filesystem used is accessible to both operating systems.